An emerald cut diamond is a fancy rectangular shape with step-cut facets. Conversely, the outline of some emerald-cut diamonds might also be square.

 In my experience, most emerald cut diamonds sit around on the finger, looking dull and lifeless.
 Conversely, many people consider the emerald-shaped diamond a timeless classic, but I never saw the appeal until recently.

 ASET for Light Performance:

-In the event that you're shopping for an emerald cut diamond engagement ring, you probably want it to look amazing.
-Under those circumstances, you can use an ASET Scope to verify the degree of optical precision.
+If you're shopping for an emerald cut diamond engagement ring, then you want it to look amazing.
+In that case, you can use an ASET Scope to verify the degree of optical precision.

 Ideal Scope for Light Leakage:

 First, it is essential to recognize that the ASET and Ideal Scope images serve different purposes.
 Second, it is worth mentioning that most fancy shape diamonds will not look good through those devices.